CMS-Enterprise/batcave-workflow-engine/docs/getting_started.md

 # Getting Started

-This project contains the Nightwing Workflow Engine.
-It uses the [Dagger](https://dagger.io) framework to implement the batCAVE CI/CD pipelines as code that will run on both GitLab and GitHub environments.

 ## Github Access

 You will need access to the https://github.com/nightwing-demo/workflow-engine repository.
 If you don't already have access you can contact the following Nightwing team members: